-SOUTH CAROLINA INTERSTATE FATALITY RATE AMONG HIGHEST IN U.S. AS NATION MARKS 60TH ANNIVERSARY OF INTERSTATE SYSTEM.
-TRAVEL SURGING ON INTERSTATE SYSTEM, WHICH CONTINUES TO SAVE LIVES, TIME AND MONEY BUT IS INCREASINGLY CONGESTED AND LACKS FUNDING FOR NEEDED IMPROVEMENTS
+NEVADA’S INTERSTATE ROADS ARE AMONG FASTEST GROWING IN TRAFFIC VOLUME AND MOST DETERIORATED IN U.S. AS NATION MARKS 60TH ANNIVERSARY OF INTERSTATE SYSTEM.
+TRAVEL IS SURGING ON INTERSTATE SYSTEM, WHICH CONTINUES TO SAVE LIVES, TIME AND MONEY BUT IS INCREASINGLY CONGESTED AND LACKS FUNDING FOR NEEDED IMPROVEMENTS

 Eds.: The report’s Appendix includes the following data for the Interstate system in all 50 states: pavement and bridge conditions, congestion levels, fatality rates, lives saved annually, and travel trends including Interstate use by large trucks.

-Washington, DC –South Carolina’s Interstate system has one of the highest fatality rates in the country as the U.S. Interstate marks its 60th anniversary this week.
-According to a new report released today by TRIP, a Washington, DC based national transportation organization, South Carolina’s Interstates had the sixth highest fatality rate in the nation.
+Washington, DC –Nevada’s Interstates are among the fastest growing in traffic volumes and the most deteriorated in the nation as the U.S. Interstate marks its 60th anniversary this week.
+According to a new report released today by TRIP, a Washington, DC based national transportation organization, 28 percent of Nevada’s Interstate pavements are in poor or mediocre condition, the third highest rate in the nation.
+Nevada’s Interstate system experienced a 43 percent increase in vehicle travel from 2000 to 2014, the second highest rate in the nation.

 The TRIP report, “The Interstate Highway System Turns 60: Challenges to Its Ability to Continue to Save Lives, Time and Money” finds that the Interstate Highway System faces increasing congestion, unprecedented levels of travel – particularly by large trucks – and insufficient funding to make needed repairs and improvements.
 The nation’s most critical transportation link continues to save lives with its enhanced safety features and is largely well-preserved, but an aging Interstate system will increasingly require more long-term, costly repairs.

-The chart below details the top 10 states whose Interstate systems had the highest fatality rate per 100 million vehicle miles of travel in 2014.
+The chart below details the top 10 states whose Interstate systems have the highest share of pavements in poor and mediocre condition and the largest increase in Interstate vehicle travel from 2000-2014.